Subleading asymptotics of link spectral invariants and homeomorphism groups of surfaces: Preliminaries

 \item (Quasimorphism) The map $\mu_k$ is a homogeneous quasimorphism of defect $\frac2k$. \end{enumerate} \end{thm}

 The first item implies that the quasimorphisms $\mu_k:\Diff(\S^2,\omega)\to\R$ are Lipschitz continuous with respect to Hofer distance $d_H$ on $\Diff(\S^2,\omega)$ defined by

 where the norm is given by $\|H\|:=\int_0^1(\max_{\S^2}H_t-\min_{\S^2}H_t)dt$ (See e.g. \cite{Polterovich2001} for an introduction to Hofer's distance).
-A consequence of item 2, proved in \cite{CGHMSS21}, is that the quasimorphisms $\mu_k$ are linearly independent.
+A consequence of item 2, proved in \cite[Thm 7.7(ii)]{CGHMSS21}, is that the quasimorphisms $\mu_k$ are linearly independent.
 In the case $k=1$, we recover the Entov-Polterovich quasimorphism \cite{Entov-Polterovich}.
+As a consequence of the first and second items, for any Hamiltonian $H$, we have